SACRED AND PROFANE

 THE SACRED AND THE PROFANE

 “The Scared and the Profane” written by Dean Motter and illustrated by Ken Steacy first appeared in Star Reach issue 9, June 1977 and finished in issue 13, August 1978.
-In Star Reach issue 14, August 1978 there was a short story of another mission.
-The book version appeared in 1987.
+In Star Reach issue 14, August 1978 there was an epilogue about a sister mission.
+The book version appeared in 1987 but did not contain the epilogue. .

 The story begins in the fifth year of the deep space expedition of the “St Catherine” Mission when it encounters a living alien object.
 The mission which is composed of both ecclesiastical and lay crew members, was launched by the Roman Catholic Church as a missionary effort after a signal from space indicated there is intelligent life within the Andromeda Galaxy.